2024 Pacific typhoon season: Typhoon Toraji (Nika)

 On November 8, the JMA reported that a low-pressure area had formed 335 nmi north of Yap, Environmental analysis indicated a favorable environment for further development, with sea surface temperatures of 30-31 C, strong poleward outflow aloft, and low vertical wind shear.
 At 18:00 UTC on the same day, the JMA classified the system as a tropical depression.
 At 06:00 UTC the same day, the JMA upgraded the system to a tropical storm named Toraji, which the JTWC later designated as 26W.
 Satellite imagery shows that Toraji was undergoing rapid intensification, with a small system displaying an elongated, compact CDO feature, measuring around 70-80 nmi in diameter.
 A microwave imaging reveals a complete eyewall surrounding a small microwave eye feature, along with a deep convective band over the southern quadrant.

 Early the next day, the JMA upgraded it to a severe tropical storm as it moved west-northwestward, with formative bands wrapping tighter around the obscured low-level circulation.
-At 09:00 UTC on that day, the JTWC upgraded the storm to a minimal typhoon, noting a more asymmetric CDO in the eastern quadrant.
-Satellite imagery reveals a decrease in easterly vertical wind shear, with the CDO becoming more symmetric and building back over the low-level circulation center.
-At 15:00 UTC on the same day, the JMA upgraded Toraji to a typhoon.
-On November 11, Toraji made landfall on Dilasag, Aurora, on Luzon Island at around 8:10 AM PHT (00:10 UTC), before moving inland over mountainous terrain, which caused significant weakening.
-Satellite imagery showed a weakening of deep convection at the storm's center, resulting from strong southerly vertical wind shear as it became embedded in the low-level northeasterly flow associated with a cold surge.
-The JMA continued to monitor the system until it was last noted at 06:00 UTC on November 15.
+At 09:00 UTC that day, the JTWC upgraded the storm to a minimal typhoon, noting a more asymmetric CDO in the eastern quadrant.
+Satellite imagery showed decreasing easterly vertical wind shear, allowing the CDO to become more symmetric and rebuild over the low-level circulation center.
+At 15:00 UTC, the JMA upgraded Toraji to a typhoon.
+On November 11, Toraji made landfall on Dilasag, Aurora, on Luzon Island at around 8:10 AM PHT (00:10 UTC), before rapidly weakening over mountainous terrain.
+Satellite imagery later showed weakening deep convection near the center due to strong southerly vertical wind shear as the storm became embedded in low-level northeasterly flow associated with a cold surge.
+The JMA monitored the system until it was last noted at 06:00 UTC on November 15.